 Swift Wind Kick

-The player can change their direction while they are in the air to move around the air and get as high up as 14 meters and obliterate opponents.
-After this, the skill will enter a 20-second cooldown.
-Below listed are the three essential tripods for this skill.
+Players can alter their direction in the air, reaching heights of up to 14 meters to annihilate opponents.
+The skill has a 20-second cooldown.
+Here are the three essential tripods for this skill.

 Fire Round Kick